jasonvan/prexel/README.md

     |Employee  # diagram element 2
     |job_title

+2) **parsers** - This manages the parsing and interpretation of easy-entry PREXEL.
+The parser creates Diagram objects for the easy-entry PREXEL.
+These are then processed by the classes inside of the XML package into XMI fragments.

+3) **xml** - This manages the conversion of Diagram objects to and from XMI fragments.
+It also handles the aggregation of all fragments for the project into one XML file as well as validation.

-2) **encoders** - The classes in this package are responsible for taking a Diagram object and encoding it into strings for output in the editor.
+4) **encoders** - The classes in this package are responsible for taking a Diagram object and encoding it into strings for output in the editor.
 There are two output types:
 Source Code and Pretty printing.

-3) **xml** - This manages the conversion of domain objects to XMI fragments, as well as the aggregation of all fragments for the project into one XML file.
-This also manages the validation of the fragments against the code.

-4) **parsers** - This manages the parsing and interpretation of easy-entry PREXEL.
-The parser creates Diagram objects for the easy-entry PREXEL.
-These are then processed by the classes inside of the XML package into XMI fragments.
+### Prexel usage example

+Plugin gets selected string **=>** Parser parses string in Diagram objects **=>** XMI Adapator converts Diagram objects in XMI fragments **=>** Diagram objects are encoded into Pretty-printed and Source code output **=>** Plugin takes the Pretty-printed and source code and outputs them

 ### Plugin - prexel.py